diagrams/diagrams-doc/doc/manual.rst

 (`SegMeasure` and so on); this is explained in more detail in the section `Trail and path implementation details`_.

+Functions from the `Diagrams.TwoD.Curvature`:mod: module can be used to compute the curvature of segments at various points.
+In future releases of diagrams this may be extended to tools for finding the curvature of trails and paths.

 Trails
 ~~~~~~